Castellanoc8/osticket-prereqs/README.md

 <img src="https://i.imgur.com/df1AVy9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this next step I had to create the directory c:\PHP.
-I did that by going to file manager, clicking the "This PC" tab, then opening the Windows(c:) drive.
-Once I was in the c:\ drive folder I right clicked, hit the "New" tab, then hit the "Folder" tab and created the new directory for c:\PHP.
+In this next step, I had to create the directory c:\PHP.
+I went to the file manager, clicked the "This PC" tab, and opened the Windows(c:) drive.
+Once I was in the c:\ drive folder, I right-clicked on my mouse, hit the "New" tab, then hit the "Folder" tab and created the new directory for c:\PHP.
 </p>
 <br />